telerik/ajax-docs/api/client/Telerik.Web.UI.RadWizardStep.md

 ### get_imageElement

-Gets the HTMLElement of the corresponding image element.
+Gets the HTML Element of the corresponding image element.

 #### Parameters

 #### Returns

-`HTMLElement` The HTMLElement of the corresponding image element.
+`Element` The HTML Element of the corresponding image element.

 ### get_imageUrl